JacksonDynamics/Meme_Generator/README.md

-# Meme Generator using React
+# Meme Generator

-### a program to find and create a creative meme using any text you wish to
-### match up with the image that is presented.
+### A program to find and create a creative meme using any text you wish to match the image presented.
+This project was built primarily in React, using HTML/CSS concepts.

 https://generatememenow.netlify.app/